geveh/LakeVolumes/README.md

 *Main outputs*:
 - "VA_model.RDS" (R-object with linear regression model of *V* versus *A* distinguished by dam type)
-- "model_parameters.pdf" (Summary of model output as a figure; Figure S2)
+- "model_parameters.pdf" (Summary of model output as a figure; Extended Data Figure 2)
 - "va_model_one_panel.pdf" (PDF figure showing all V-A data with posterior regression estimates; Figure 1a)
 - "Trend_types_and_posterior.pdf" (PDF figure showing the trend in *V*-*A* per lake type, and the posterior regression)
-- "VA_model_errors.pdf" (PDF figure showing prediction errors of the *V*-*A* model compared to the original data that entered the model; Figure S3)
+- "VA_model_errors.pdf" (PDF figure showing prediction errors of the *V*-*A* model compared to the original data that entered the model; Extended Data Figure 3)
 - "VA_data.RDS" (R-object of all non-repetitively surveyed glacial lakes)

 ---